dalgona coffee

 1/2 teaspoon vanilla extract

 Whip the cream, sugar, and vanilla.
-Just before you see soft peaks forming, add the matcha powder and whip again.
+Add the matcha powder and whip again before you see soft peaks forming.

-Add a few ice cubes in a glass, and pour hot or cold milk up to 2/3 of the glass.
+Add a few ice cubes to a glass, and pour hot or cold milk up to 2/3 of the glass.
 Top with Matcha foam.

 Colada Matcha Dalgona (CMD)